Ficool

 "I want only one thing… the heart of the fish."

-"The heart of the fish?"
-The spirit user said, surprised, then added with a sneer,
+"The heart of the fish?" the Spiritualist said, surprised, then added with a sneer,

 "Planning to make perfume out of it?"